RedStoneMango/RedStoneMango/README.md

 I mostly work on:

 - 🖥️ Desktop applications
 - 📜 Small command-line tools

+_If I remember to update this page, you'll find my current long-term projects here:_

+`<Nothing yet>` – stay tuned!

 ---

 ## 💬 Motto

-> _"Coding is like eating a mango: Sweet and satisfying – until you hit that one bug at the core."_
+> "Coding is like eating a mango: sweet and satisfying – until you hit that one bug at the core."
-> – RedStoneMango

----